raulcano/docker-ip2tor-host/README.md

   ...
   ...
 ```
+_[By using the ```network_mode: "host"``` in the docker-compose.yml file, we don't have to worry anymore about exposing ports from the container.
+The security of the ports that are exposed to the whole world is controlled by the firewall, which will open or close the corresponding port automatically every time a bridge is opened or closed in that same port.]_

 ## Host IP
 You need to retrieve the public IP of the Host machine, so it can be added in the Shop.
 If this is your home network, try a service like https://www.whatismyip.com/ (without being connected to a  VPN!).
 The IP is the one you'll need to use to create a Host in the Shop.